KevinFrutiger/frontend-nanodegree-feed-reader/README.md

 1. Download the .zip file using the **Download ZIP** button located in the GitHub sidebar (or clone the repository).
 2. Unzip the file
 3. Point your browser to index.html in files that you just unzipped.

+## Additional Tests (above required)

+There are two additonal specs in the Initial Entries suite:

+- A test to check that entry headings are being populated with text
+- A **future-feature** test to check that entry authors are being set